-Generally speaking, circulation isn’t a major concern, and neither is the discoloration that typically accompanies it.
+Generally speaking, circulation loss over a short period of time isn’t a major concern, and neither is the discoloration that typically accompanies it.
 In fact, discoloration is a particularly unhelpful guide for assessing risk because of the extreme variability among people: some discolor quickly and drastically, others show little to no change regardless of the degree or time involved in circulation loss.

-In addition, in most cases, a limb can be without circulation up to 4 hours with no negative long-term effects and between 30 to 45 minutes with no changes to the muscles at all.
+In emergencies, a limb can be without circulation up to 2 hours without negative long-term effects and between 30 to 45 minutes with no changes to the muscles at all; however, the general rule of thumb for first-aid tourniquets is 1 hour for upper-extremities and 2 hours for lower-extremities.
 (However, note that individuals with pre-existing circulation issues — such as Raynaud’s syndrome, peripheral vascular disease, diabetes, etc. — are at greater risk.)
-To be safe, of course, most people will err on the side of safety and not allow blood flow to remain restricted for more than 15 to 20 minutes.
+2Reference 1 – Reference 2 – Reference 3

 However, the larger concern with reduced circulation is that it can mask damage to the nerves.
 For example, loss of sensation could be due to loss of blood flow … or it could be the result of a compressed nerve.
 Therefore, it’s important to realize that when circulation is reduced, the risk of missing other important warning signs is increased, and the most common type of injury in that situation is nerve damage.